 2. Basic Formula, Basic Definition, or Basic Procedure.
-A more specific formula, definition, or procedure.
+A more precise definition or procedure written as a formula

 Example: Population per Unit Land Area (without water) = Persons in housing units per unit gross area, excluding water.

 3. Detailed Formula or Detailed Definition.
 A more specific formula that includes data sources or a more detailed definition.